 2nd Annual Douglas M Johnston Lecture

-1st Annual Douglas M Johnston Lecture
+Launching of the 1st Annual Douglas M Johnston Lecture

 "Toward More Effective Counter Piracy Policy"

 Walter L Brown Professor of Law; Director, Center for Oceans Law and Policy; Director, Center for National Security Law

 University of Virginia School of Law

 Professor Moore is former Ambassador of the United States to the Third United Nations Conference on the Law of the Sea and Chairman of the Board of the United States Institute of Peace.

 October 1, 2009